ADA Compliance Checklist for Websites

 What is ADA Compliance?

-As mentioned above, the ADA ensures people with disabilities are protected from discrimination in places of public accommodation.
+The ADA was designed to ensure people with disabilities are protected from discrimination in places of public accommodation.
 Recent guidance from the U.S. Department of Justice (DOJ) confirmed the internet is a public place and must follow ADA regulations.

 ADA compliance means businesses open to the public provide accessible online content and services to people with disabilities.
 This means making digital content accessible to those who rely on assistive technologies, such as screen readers, to navigate the internet.

-Digital content must follow the accessibility standards included in the Web Content Accessibility Guidelines (WCAG) to be accessible.
+Digital content must follow the accessibility standards included in the Web Content Accessibility Guidelines (WCAG) to be compliant with the ADA.
 WCAG is considered to be the accepted standard for digital accessibility and is used in numerous accessibility laws and regulations worldwide.
 It’s also frequently used as a reference in ADA lawsuits.
 To be considered ADA compliant, U.S. businesses should aim for WCAG 2.1 Level AA conformance.

 Is ADA Compliance Mandatory?

 Yes, ADA compliance is mandatory for the majority of businesses operating in the U.S. Very few organizations, such as religious organizations or private clubs, are exempt from ADA compliance.
-Put simply, if your business has more than 15 employees, you’re legally required to comply with ADA standards as mandated by the federal government.
+Put simply, if your business has more than 15 employees, you must legally comply with ADA standards for accessible design as mandated by the federal government.

 Why Should Your Website be ADA-Compliant?

-- Enhancing user experience: Most importantly, an ADA-compliant website improves the overall user experience — not just for those with disabilities, but for all users.
+• Enhancing user experience: Most importantly, an ADA-compliant website improves the overall user experience — not just for those with disabilities but all users.

 ADA Compliance Checklist for Websites

-To make it easy for you to start checking your website for common ADA violations, we’ve included the WCAG success criteria in an easily digestible checklist below.
+To make it easy for you to start checking your website for common ADA violations, we’ve included the WCAG success criteria in a checklist below.

-- Use sufficient color contrast: Make it easy for people with visual impairments, including low vision or color blindness, to distinguish between various web elements by providing enough color contrast.
+• Use sufficient color contrast: By providing enough color contrast, you can make it easy for people with visual impairments, including low vision or color blindness, to distinguish between various web elements.
 WCAG recommends a minimum color contrast level of 4.5:1 for normal text.
 You can use a color contrast checker to test the contrast ratio of your existing content.

-- Use descriptive links: Using descriptive links allows screen reader users to understand where links go to, helping them determine whether or not they want to follow it.
+• Use descriptive links: Using descriptive links allows screen reader users to understand where links go, helping them determine whether or not they want to follow them.

-- Avoid using fast strobing lights: Refrain from using fast strobing lights in your web designs, as they can cause seizures or other physical reactions.
-If you do use them, do so sparingly and provide a way for users to turn them off.
+• Avoid using fast strobing lights: Refrain from using fast strobing lights in your web designs, as they can cause seizures or other physical reactions.
+If you use them, do so sparingly and allow users to turn them off.

-- Use headings properly: Use page headings that clearly and properly indicate the hierarchy of information on a page.
-For screen reader users, proper heading use allows them to better understand how content is organized and how to navigate a page.
+• Use headings properly: Use page headings that clearly and properly indicate the information hierarchy on a page.
+Proper heading use allows screen reader users to better understand how content is organized and how to navigate a page.

-- Ensure assistive technology compatibility: Your digital content should also be content with assistive technologies, including screen readers, screen magnifiers, and text-to-speech software.
-Consider testing your digital content with actual assistive technologies to improve compatibility.
+• Ensure assistive technology compatibility: Your digital content should also be content with assistive technologies, including screen readers, screen magnifiers, and text-to-speech software.
+Consider testing your digital content with actual assistive technologies, such as JAWS, NVDA, “Sip-and-Puff,” or switch devices, to improve compatibility.

-- Avoid using color alone to portray information: Some users with visual impairments, particularly color blindness and low vision, may struggle to understand information portrayed by color alone.
-To create a more accessible experience, include patterns, graphics, or text as well as color.
+• Avoid using color alone to portray information: Some users with visual impairments, particularly color blindness and low vision, may struggle to understand information portrayed by color alone.
+To create a more accessible experience, include patterns, graphics, text, and color.

-- Provide controls for time limits: Whenever using time limits, give users the ability to request more time without losing data.
+• Provide controls for time limits: Whenever using time limits, allow users to request more time without losing data.
 You should also provide warnings if your website is about to time out.

 To further improve the accessibility of your site, give users a way to report accessibility issues.
 This allows you to take more proactive steps to resolve them and improve the user experience.